 C3 Metals Inc. was incorporated under the Business Corporations Act (Ontario) on March 29, 2010.
 The Company completed a reverse takeover with CRI on June 18, 2015.
 Carube Resources Inc. was incorporated under the Business Corporations Act (Ontario) on August 2, 2007 under the name 2144321 Ontario Inc. and was inactive until October 2009 at which time its name was changed to CRI.
-On March 31, 2011, CRI incorporated Carube Resources Jamaica Limited (CRJL), a wholly-owned Jamaican subsidiary, in order for it to hold the Bellas Gate project mineral exploration licences and to conduct business as operator of the project.
+On March 31, 2011, CRI incorporated Carube Resources Jamaica Limited (CRIL), a wholly-owned Jamaican subsidiary, in order for it to hold the Bellas Gate project mineral exploration licences and to conduct business as operator of the project.
 On March 31, 2012, CRI acquired all of the outstanding shares of Rodinia Jamaica Limited (RJL) in exchange for common shares of CRI.
 RJL held title to four Special Exclusive Prospecting Licenses (SEPLs) in Jamaica.
 On February 26, 2020, the Company acquired all of the outstanding shares of Latin America Resource Group Limited (LARG) along with its wholly-owned Peruvian subsidiary, KA Oro S.A.C., which has been renamed C3 Metals Peru S.A.C.
 (C3 Peru).
+On June 7, 2021, Molino Azul S.A.C.
+(Molino) was incorporated to hold additional property interest in Peru.

-The Company's financial statements consolidate those of the parent company and each of its 100% wholly-owned subsidiaries CRI, CRIL, RJL, LARG and C3 Peru.
-All intercompany balances and transactions are eliminated upon consolidation.
+The Company's financial statements consolidate those of the parent company and each of its 100% wholly-owned subsidiaries CRI, CRIL, RJL, LARG, C3 Peru and Molino.
+All inter-company balances and transactions are eliminated upon consolidation.
 The consolidated financial statements are expressed in Canadian dollars and are prepared using the historical cost method.